María Luisa Merlo: Personal life

 Merlo was married to the actor Carlos Larrañaga for 15 years; they separated in 1975 and obtained a divorce in November 1983.
 Besides a son, Juan Carlos, from Carlos previous marriage, they had three children: Amparo Larrañaga, Luis Merlo and Pedro.

-In 1992, she married university professor Michael Kenton, with whom she divorced five years later.
+In 1992, she married university professor Michael Kenton, whom she divorced five years later.

 An authoritative biography of Merlo, María Luisa Merlo: Más allá del teatro, was published in 2003 by playwright Pedro Víllora.